csiro-hydroinformatics/streamflow-forecasting-tools-onboard/doc/install_windows.md

 base                  *  C:\Users\xxxyyy\Miniconda3
 ```

-We recommend you use the `mamba` package, a newer drop-in replacement for `conda`.
+We recommend you use the `mamba` package, a newer and faster drop-in replacement for `conda`.
 This is optional.

 ```bat
 conda install -c conda-forge mamba